apollographql/apollo-link/docs/source/installation.md

 ---
 <h2 id="installation">Installation</h2>

 To get started with Apollo Link, install the `apollo-link` npm package.
-This exports everything you need to get started, though there may already be a link with the functionality you wan't on npm.
+This exports everything you need to get started making your own link!

 ```bash
 npm install apollo-link --save